rwraney3/Weather-App/README.md

 # Weather-Journal App Project

 ## Overview
+This is project #3 in the <udacity>[http://udacity.com] Front-End Web Developer nanodegree.
 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

 ## Instructions